mpenet/hirundo/README.md

 ```

-There is nothing special to its API, you use mina as you would use any blocking
+There is nothing special to its API, you use hirundo as you would use any blocking
 http adapter like jetty; it is RING compliant so compatible with most/all
 middlewares out there.